More about Dan...

-I was born in Portsmouth, Virginia (That's the East Coast of the US for our international readers) in 1969.
+I was born in Virginia (That's the East Coast of the US for our international readers) in 1969.
 I lived there until I was, oh, 2 or 3 (I barely remember Virginia).
 That's me above.
 When I was young it was easy for me to lose my balance.
 Now you need to buy me a few glasses of Lagavulin.

 My locale (and local accents of the populace) switched from Virginia to New Hampshire.
 I lived in New Hampshire until I was 6.
 I also gained a baby brother, Greg (see above).
 After that I spent less than a year in Southwestern New York State.